The Many Ways to Use Lavender Oil and Buds

 Add a drop of essential Lavender oil right to that bit, rub it in a bit.
-Lavender oil can help reduce swelling, pain and itching.
-It can also works to speed up healing.
+Lavender oil can help reduce swelling, pain, and itching.
+It can also work to speed up healing.
 Great for nasty bee stings!

 Fatigue Feet - Sooth Those Feet

 Add 1/2 cup crushed Lavender buds to 1/2 cup Epsom salts to a foot bath.
 Add warm water, and enjoy ...

 Another option - Place 10 - 15 drops of essential Lavender oil into the warm foot bath.
 Soak feet for 30 minutes.
 You will find yourself refreshed, and ready to go.

 I want to share one of my best-kept secrets.
 I like to scent my stationary with the wonderful scent of Lavender.
 I make wonderful lavender sachets with my dried lavender buds and old vintage hankies.
 Quite accidentally I added a sachet to a drawer where I kept stationary.
 After some time had passed I realized my stationary picked up the wonderful soft lavender smell.
 I think it's rather special to send off my signature scent in a special letter or greeting card.

 Tuck a Lavender sachet in with your washcloths - You will enjoy the soft scent when washing your face.

 Sachets are very easy to make.
 I love to use vintage hankies or vintage fabric to create mine.
 However, you can use almost any fabric to make a wonderful Sachet.
 I use heavy cotton to construct the Lavender bud bag for the bath.